frontenddogma/web-development-glossary/manuscript/p.md

 : An element from a Product Backlog.
 PBIs can include research tasks, specifications, requirements, use cases, user stories, epics, bugs, and refactoring tasks.

 Product Owner
-: A Scrum role that is responsible for maximizing the value of a product as well as for managing requirements and expectations for respective product.
+: A Scrum role that is responsible for maximizing the value of a product as well as for managing requirements and expectations for the respective product.

 Production
 : → Production environment